This article was written by Holly Sennett.

 A few months after the birth of her son, Bessie married Gilbert Tailboys.
 In addition to arranging the marriage, Henry also granted his former mistress property which generated significant income.
 From this marriage, Bessie would have three more children before the death of her husband in 1530.
 As a wealthy widow, Bessie made a beneficial marriage to Edward Fiennes, a Lincolnshire gentleman who owned a bordering estate.

 In 1536, Bessie’s eldest son (Henry Fitzroy) died of suspected tuberculosis at the tender age of 17.
-Bessie would have three more daughters from her third and last marriage before dying in 1539 or early 1540.
+Bessie would have three more daughters from her last marriage before dying in 1539 or early 1540.
 The cause of her premature death at the age of 42 has traditionally been assumed to have been consumption.

 Despite her importance as the mother of Henry VIII’s only recognised illegitimate son, Bessie has largely been forgotten by history.
 Bessie would be overshadowed by one of her infamous successors as Henry’s mistress, Anne Boleyn.